-- You match the meaning of what you’ve heard with information stored in your brain.
+- You match the meaning of what you hear with information stored in your brain.

 - You make a mental image of your reply.

-- In your mind, you put your response into words.
+- Your brain organizes your response into words.

-- You hear your answer and judge if it is what you wanted to say.
+- You hear your answer and decide if it’s what you wanted to say.

-A person with a brain injury may find it harder to use speech or language.
-This can be very frustrating for him.
+The brain does this all very quickly.
+But a person with a brain injury may find it harder to talk or use other language.
+This can be very frustrating for them.
 It also makes it harder for others who are trying to help.

-We know that more than one part of the brain can be injured.
-This means that there could be more than one issue affecting communication at the same time.
-For example, the person may have damage to the language areas of his brain or damage to the area that controls pronunciation.
+When there’s a brain injury, more than one part of the brain can be injured.
+This can cause more than one issue with communication.
+For example, there may be damage to the language areas of the brain and the area that controls our accent or tone (pronunciation).

-Of course, not many people will have all of these issues at once, but it is possible for several to be combined, especially early in recovery.
-If the person a lot of trouble communicating, he may need another way to communicate, such as using a computer or picture board.
+Most people won’t have all of these issues at once.
+But it’s possible to have more than one, especially early in recovery.
+If they have a lot of trouble communicating, they may need a different way to communicate, such as using a computer or picture board.

-It’s very hard to understand what is being said if, because of a brain injury a person can’t:
+A brain injury can make it very hard to understand what’s being said if a person can’t:

 - hear the speaker’s voice and focus on it